 Roscheider Hof Folklore and Open Air Museum – Konz

 Explore the traditional way of life of the Rhineland regions of Eifel, Hunsrück and Saargau.
 Experience the conditions in which school children had to learn in a 1912 classroom, visit a traditional grocer, barber and village pub, and stroll through houses and farm buildings from the 19th and early 20th centuries, rebuilt and furnished exactly as they would have been originally.

 Life was hard in the old days, but thankfully you don’t have to bake your own bread, as there is a cafe on site.
 Visitor information on opening times and entry prices is available here.
-Current guidelines say you don't need to show a vaccination passport or a negative test.

 Be a fireman – Hermeskeil